karl-/athensworks.github.io/brewweek_app/index.markdown

 * <https://github.com/AthensWorks/OBWapp-API>
 * <https://github.com/AthensWorks/OBWapp-Admin-UI>

+**Special Thanks To**

+* Michael Blohm
+* Ricky Chilcott
+* Ben Lachman
+* Joe Bell
+* John Buswell
+* Kristen Masada
+* Matt Bargar
+* Matt Forsyth
+* Steve Porter
+* Taylor Olmstead
+* Tim Grannen
+* Zach Perrault
+* [Nice Mohwawk](http://nicemohawk.com/) for providing developer accounts and design/development support
+* [Rakefire](https://www.rakefire.io/) for providing web hosting and web application development support

 *Unfortunately, we don't have an Android or Web application this year, but we hope to in the future.
+You make also view the [Brew Week Website](https://ohiobrewweek.com/brews/) for some brewer information.
 If you see any of the developers or designers at Brew Week, buy them a beer and maybe next year they'll add more features and platforms.*

 Please let us know what you think about the app by emailing [info@athensworks.com](mailto:info@athensworks.com).